 At this hearing, the prosecutor and your probation officer will present evidence of each violation and make a recommendation at to punishment.
 The maximum punishment under the law is the activation of your underlying or original jail sentence.
 Having an experienced criminal defense attorney may mean the difference between going to jail and going home with your family.When Results Matter, We Offer Serious Help for Serious Legal Problems

 We handle hundreds of probation violation cases each year, some of which many other criminal defense lawyers won't touch.
 We willingly accept the challenge of unpopular cases and often render support services and assistance to other lawyers and law firms through case-by-case affiliation.Contact Us Today for More Information on Probation Violations and What Beaver Courie can do for You

-Contact our offices in Fayetteville or Raeford, North Carolina, to discuss the charges against you.
+Contact our offices in Fayetteville, Raeford or Pinehurst, North Carolina, to discuss the charges against you.
 When results matter, we are just a phone call away.